akardapolov/dimension-ui/docs/guides/user/user-guide-en.md

 There are two modes available in the application interface: **View** and **Edit** data.

 - In the **View** mode the data is displayed taking into account the hierarchical structure that is formed on the basis of the profiles.
 Each profile can contain several tasks, each of which can include several queries.
-Each job is linked to a single connection, which allows you to perform multiple queries to the same data source. <a href="media/config/view.gif"  target="_blank">Screencast </a>
+Each job is linked to a single connection, which allows you to perform multiple queries to the same data source.

 ![View](media/config/view-panel.png)

-- In the **Edit** mode the user has the ability to create new objects, copy, delete and modify existing ones. <a href="media/config/edit.gif"  target="_blank">Screencast</a>
+- In the **Edit** mode the user has the ability to create new objects, copy, delete and modify existing ones.

 ![Edit](media/config/edit-panel.png)